MiragianCycle/OVIWrite/README.md

-- 🔥 Transform your Neovim into a full-fledged IWE.
-Write, Edit and World-build at the speed of thought
+- 🔥 Transform your Neovim into a full-fledged IWE: Write, Edit and World-build at the speed of thought
 - 💤 Easily customize and extend your config with [lazy.nvim](https://github.com/folke/lazy.nvim)
 - 🚀 Stupid fast
 - 🧹 Sane default settings and options for writers